Benzene sunscreen dangers and how it causes cancer

 - they must file their claim within the statute of limitations

 It is important to note that, in order to qualify, you must have used the benzene aerosol sunscreen for 50 days or longer during each year.
 This is because only long-term exposure to benzene has a definitive connection with cancer.
-Lastly, the following are the diseases and conditions that make you eligible to file a claim if you meet the other criteria:

 If you meet these requirements, you become entitled to compensation from the company whose harmful sunscreen you have been using, which our knowledgeable attorneys, who have a strong scientific background, will help you obtain.
 Do not hesitate to contact us, even if you have doubts that you meet the eligibility criteria, as these cases are complex and unique, and you may actually qualify.